Fr4nzy/SariSariStore-CNN/README.md

-# SariSariStore-CNN
+# Android - Point of Sale

-Android-based POS System with Image Classification (CNN) and Predictive Analysis (ARIMA)
+The Main Application for the System